RemyIsCool/AnimatedFox/README.md

  - Customizing the toolbar doesn't work with the theme applied.
  - Color themes with transparency usually don't work well.

+If anyone knows how to fix these issues, feel free to submit a pull request.

 ---
 For the new tab page, see https://github.com/RemyIsCool/New-Tab-Page.